A chance encounter leads to profitable partnership

 The two began to brainstorm and began meeting two times a week, putting everything down on paper.

 Before they made any final decisions to start the company, the two turned to the Florida SBDC at Pinellas County Economic Development.
-There they met Yolanda Cowart, a certified business consultant who began to offer guidance in the steps they need to get their business started.
+There they met Yolanda Goodloe, a certified business consultant who began to offer guidance in the steps they need to get their business started.

-“They were in the pre-venture stage when they came into the office,” Cowart said.
+“They were in the pre-venture stage when they came into the office,” Goodloe said.
 “I had been working with Heather and she was undecided if she wanted to do an ALF or a home health care business.
 They went back and forth with what they wanted to do.”

 In February 2012, the duo opened Angelic Hearts Home Care Services in Clearwater, a non-medical home care company that takes care of the personal needs of patients, including light house keeping, meal preparations, running errands and offering companionship.